-For more information about this configuration view, refer to the guidelines for Transaction Program Advanced Configuration.
+For more information about this configuration view, refer to the guidelines for Transaction Program Configuration -- the Advanced options.

 Single-click on the \mathbf{OK} button at the bottom of the screen to save these specifications to the appropriate .acg file.